her-tiny-projects/dream-gpa/README.md

 # [**About Dream GPA:**](https://dream-gpa.onrender.com/)
 **Dream GPA** is my tiny project to assist FTU students with planning their studies systematically and strategically.
-This tool is especially helpful for students aiming for a high GPA to achieve scholarship or graduate with hornors, or for ones trying to balance multiple commitments like study, part-time job, and extracurricular activities.
+This tool is especially helpful for students aiming for a high GPA to achieve scholarship or graduate with honors, or for ones trying to balance multiple commitments like study, part-time job, and extracurricular activities.

 ## **Usecases:**
 - Map out different paths to achieve target GPA